 The curve of the path also leads to the runner, further drawing attention to his activity within in the landscape.

-A human element can change the story of the landscape image, or even create a story when there may not have been one without it.
+A human element can change the story of landscape pictures, or even create a story when there may not have been one without it.
 People may not be the main focus of the shot, but if used correctly they can pique the viewer’s interest.

 Without the tourists along the boardwalk at Yellowstone’s Grand Prismatic pool, this would be a beautiful, quiet, shimmering scene.
 But by including the tourists, we see that people are a regular part of this place, enjoying it, posing for vacation photos and photographing it from all angles.